United Arab Emirates entry requirements for Italy passport holders

 Proof of departure from the UAE

-Immigration officers routinely ask for a return or onward ticket when you arrive.
-Have a printed or digital copy of your flight booking ready — they want to see you leave within the 90-day visa-free window.Recommended
+Immigration may ask for a return or onward ticket at the border.
+Have a printed or digital copy of your flight itinerary ready.Recommended

 Proof of accommodation

-Carry a hotel confirmation or a letter from your host with their Emirates ID number.
-Officers occasionally ask where you're staying, especially if you arrive without a clear itinerary.Recommended
+Carry a hotel reservation confirmation or a letter from your host in the UAE.
+Immigration officers sometimes ask for this, especially if you arrive without a clear itinerary.Recommended

 Proof of funds